dalalalhabad/PfMSP3.1-SPAM-Structural-Characterisation/README.md

 ## Reproducibility and provenance

-The repository is being organised so that historical results are not silently presented as newly generated results.
+The repository is organised so that historical results are not silently presented as newly generated results.

 Where possible, files are identified according to their provenance as: